lni/dragonboat-example/helloworld/README.md

 ```
 In the log message above, it mentions "[00128:00002]" and "[00128:00001]".
 They are used to identify two Raft nodes in log messages, the first one means it is a node from Raft Cluster with ClusterID 128, its NodeID is 2.

-Each helloworld process has a background goroutine performing linearizable read evrey 10 seconds.
+Each helloworld process has a background goroutine performing linearizable read every 10 seconds.
 It queries the number of applied proposals and print out the result to the terminal.

 ## Quorum ##
 As long as the majority of nodes in the Raft cluster are available, the cluster is said to has the quorum.
 For such a 3-nodes Raft cluster, any two nodes need to be available to have the quorum.